Collective Security Treaty Organization

 Similar to Article 5 of the North Atlantic Treaty and the Inter-American Treaty of Reciprocal Assistance, Article 4 of the Collective Security Treaty (CST) establishes that an aggression against one signatory would be perceived as an aggression against all.
-The CSTO charter reaffirmed the desire of all participating states to abstain from the use or threat of force.
+The 2002 CSTO charter reaffirmed the desire of all participating states to abstain from the use or threat of force.
 Signatories are prohibited from joining other military alliances.

 Activities

-Exercises
+Military exercises

-The CSTO holds yearly military command exercises for the CSTO nations to have an opportunity to improve inter-organization cooperation.
-A CSTO military exercise called "Rubezh 2008" was hosted in Armenia, where a combined total of 4,000 troops from all seven constituent CSTO member countries conducted operative, strategic and tactical training.
+The CSTO holds yearly military command exercises for the CSTO nations to have an opportunity to improve inter-organizational cooperation.
 The largest of such exercises was held in Southern Russia and central Asia in 2011, consisting of more than 10,000 troops and 70 combat aircraft.
-In order to deploy military bases of a third country in the territory of the CSTO member-states, it is necessary to obtain the official consent of all its members.
-It also employs a "rotating presidency" system in which the country leading the CSTO alternates every year.

-Scenarios of the exercises are grouped around: